How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 Step 5 — Connect to Apple HomeKit

-Apple HomeKit is the most privacy-focused of the three ecosystems but also the most restrictive about which hardware it accepts.
-The Meross smart garage door opener works with Apple HomeKit (iOS 13 or higher), and HomeKit remote control requires an additional Apple device such as an iPad or Apple TV to act as a home hub.
+Apple HomeKit is the most privacy-focused of the three ecosystems but also the most selective about which hardware it accepts.
+The Meross MSG100 works with Apple HomeKit (iOS 13 or higher), and HomeKit remote control requires an additional Apple device — an iPad or Apple TV — to act as a home hub.

-iSmartGate positions itself as a premium option with extensive smart home integration, including full Apple HomeKit support.
-The system offers variants designed specifically for roller, tilt, and sectional doors, ensuring optimal compatibility with Australian garage door types.
+iSmartGate is a premium option with extensive smart home integration, including full Apple HomeKit support.
+It comes in variants designed specifically for roller, tilt, and sectional doors, which matters for Australian garage types.

 - Ensure you have a HomeKit home hub set up: Apple TV 4K, HomePod, or an iPad set to "Home Hub" in Settings